 Lost River Gorge to Route 10

 With five main roads and countless minor ones connecting the Franconia Notch area with the Connecticut River Valley, there are nearly endless ways to get between these two places while staying more or less on the path of the hikers’ Appalachian Trail, which disappears into the woods for most of the way.
-All of the roads are partly pretty and partly yucky in about equal degrees, but one of the easiest to follow is the Lost River Gorge.
-This drive along Route 112, which runs west from North Woodstock along the Lost River, hops over the crest and drops down along the Wild Ammonoosuc River.
+All of the roads are partly pretty and partly yucky in about equal degrees, but one of the easiest to follow is Route 112, which runs west from North Woodstock along the Lost River, hopping over the crest and dropping down along the Wild Ammonoosuc River.

 Optional route: A parallel route along the Vermont side of the river, along old US-5 through the town of Fairlee (which has a nice diner and a unique drive-in movie theater-motel), is another nice alternative to the I-91 freeway.